A popup frame is a smaller window that can be opened on top of your Flipbook. In the world of code, this is known as an iframe.

-While they can be used to open any kind of web content, the most common way of using it is to enable visitors to shop directly in your webshop or open a store locator.
+While iframes can be used to open any kind of web content, the most common way of using it in a Flipbook, is to enable visitors to shop directly in your webshop or open a store locator.

 Benefits of using popup frames